irasalsabila/ai_project_aes/README.md

 # Automated Essay Scoring with Lightweight Pretrained Models and Attribute-Based Evaluation Using the ASAP++ Dataset

-This repository provides an end-to-end framework for automated essay scoring (AES) using lightweight pretrained models and attribute-based evaluation.
+This repository provides an end-to-end framework for automated essay scoring (AES) using lightweight pre-trained models and attribute-based evaluation.
 It is built upon the ASAP++ dataset and supports various tasks such as argumentative attribute evaluation, score prediction, content-based assessment, and more.

 ---